exis-io/Exis/Example/Pods/Target Support Files/Pods-Riffle_Tests/Pods-Riffle_Tests-acknowledgements.markdown

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## OMGHTTPURLRQ

+See README.markdown for full license text.

+## PromiseKit

+@see README

 ## Riffle

 Copyright (c) 2015 Mickey Barboi <damouse007@gmail.com>